SAP-samples/teched2022-XP280/exercises/ex3/README.md

 #### Procedure

 1. In the SAP BTP cockpit, navigate to the subaccount in which you’ve created an instance for SAP Cloud Transport Management.
-2. From the navigation area, choose Spaces and select your space in which you’ve created the Cloud Transport Management instance.
+2. From the navigation area, choose **Spaces** and select your space in which you’ve created the Cloud Transport Management instance.
-3. From the navigation area, choose Services > Instances.
+3. From the navigation area, choose **Services** -> **Instances**.
 4. Choose the name of your service instance.
-5. From the navigation area, choose Service Keys.
+5. From the navigation area, choose **Service Keys**.
-6. Next to the name of your service key, click on the 3 dots and then click "View"
+6. Next to the name of your service key, click on the 3 dots and then click "View".
 7. Copy the entire service key by clicking the "Copy JSON" button.
 8. In SAP Continuous Integration and Delivery, create a new Service Key credential and paste the copied service key into the respective text field.
 9. Enter a name for the service key.
 For example "tms-service-key".